conal/lambda-ccc/doc/monomorph.md

 *   HERMIT issue [over-eager `letNonRecSubstR`?].
     For now, I'm avoiding `letNonRecSubstR`, which means I can't use `simplifyR` or `bashR`.
     Instead, I'm using `bashUsingE` and a version of the standard `bash` rewriters that omits `letNonRecSubstR`.
+*   I worry that the repeated use of `one-td` in `one-td monomorphize` is going to be inherently inefficient, leading to a lot of wasted re-traversal.
+    I've had a terrible time with progressively slow transformation, and I want to learn how to produce more efficient HERMIT plugins while keeping a modular programming style, especially during experimentation.